eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/graph/index.md

-If input is a directory, it scans for file-pairs such as `xxx.ttl` and `xxx.ttl.graph` where `xxx.ttl` is the actual triples file and `xxx.ttl.graph` contains the graph IRI as one string: `https://mygraph.de/xxx/`.
+If input is a directory, it scans for file-pairs such as `xyz.ttl` and `xyz.ttl.graph` where `xyz.ttl` is the actual triples file and `xyz.ttl.graph` contains the graph IRI as one string: `https://mygraph.de/xyz/`.

 If input is a file, content will be uploaded to IRI.
 If `--replace` is set, the data will be overwritten, if not, it will be added.